Hamilton-Jacobi theory for nonholonomic and forced hybrid mechanical systems: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge financial support from Grant PID2019-106715GB-C21 funded by MCIN/AEI/ 10.13039/501100011033.
-María Emma Eyrea Irazú received the support of CONICET.
-Manuel de León and Asier López-Gordón also recieved support from the Grant CEX2019-000904-S funded by MCIN/AEI/ 10.13039/501100011033.
-Asier López-Gordón would also like to thank MCIN for the predoctoral contract PRE2020-093814
+The authors are thankful to the referees for their insightful comments and constructive feedback which have improved the overall quality of the paper.
+L.~Colombo, M.~de León and A.~López-Gordón acknowledge financial support from Grants PID2019-106715GB-C21, PID2022-137909NB-C21 and RED2022-134301-T funded by MCIN/AEI/ 10.13039/501100011033.
+M.~E.~Eyrea Irazú received the support of CONICET.
+M.~de León and A.~López-Gordón also recieved support from the Grant CEX2019-000904-S funded by MCIN/AEI/ 10.13039/501100011033.
+A.~López-Gordón would also like to thank MCIN for the predoctoral contract PRE2020-093814.

 \emph\oldemph